Skip to main content

 Healing from stigma

 It's because of this harm that Steve Arnott writes in his recent blog about the need for healing from stigma, in part as a ‘way of enabling people with similar experiences to come together to take action and challenge what has been done to them'.
 This kind of healing resonates a lot with Healing Justice Ldn, where I work and where the Deaths by Welfare project is based, the recognition that we are what we practice (what we do), and that no practices are neutral.
 So if we practice stigma, especially in our communities but perhaps also even using it to change people with power, then what other things are we reinforcing?
-In the context of abolition and Transformative Justice, where our work sits, we want to be skillful at transforming harm and injury, not calcifying it.
+In the context of abolition and Transformative Justice, where our work sits, we want to be skilful at transforming harm and injury, not calcifying it.
 When I spoke to our Co-Founder, Farzana Khan, about stigma, she said:

 Stigma on a social level doesn’t help us practice liberation and it implies appealing to the capacity of experiencing shame or morality of those oppressing.